-ducted from the sow through two passages with side branches, entering the mould in the direction of tangents about one-third from the bottom; this mode keeps the metal in circulation, and assists the rise of the sullage.
-They are also poured through holes in the loam cake, other apertures being always provided in it for the escape of the air: beneath the iron plate also upon which the mould is built, is placed a central mass of hay-bands, in order that the air may have free passage to collect, and then to escape upwards to the surface of the earth, through one, two, three, or more internal or external tubes, as the case may be.
-The thick cylinders for hydrostatic presses are partially hollow, and those cast mouth downwards, require an air tube bent at each end, to lead from the core to the surface of the earth; the gas drives out in a stream, and is immediately ignited like a great torch: others prefer casting them with the mouth upwards, in order that less risk may exist of locking up air within the casting.
+ducted from the sow through two sunk passages with side branches, entering the mould in the direction of tangents about one-third from the bottom, these keep the metal in circulation, and assist the rise of the sullage; cylinders are also poured through holes in the loam cake, other apertures being always provided in it for the escape of the air.
+Beneath the iron plate upon which the mould is built, is placed a central mass of haybands, in order that the air may have free passage to collect, and then to escape upwards to the surface of the earth, through one, two, three, or more internal or external tubes, as the case may be.
+The thick cylinders for hydrostatic presses are closed at one end, and those cast with the mouth downwards, require an air tube bent at each end, to lead from the core beneath the casting to the surface of the earth; the gas drives out in a stream, and is immediately ignited like a great torch: others prefer casting them with the mouth upwards, in order that less risk may exist of locking up air within the casting.

-For the very heaviest works the four or six furnaces are usually tapped at the same moment, the stream from each is conducted through a sand trough, and they all unite in one great trunk leading to the mould.
+For the very heaviest works the three or four furnaces are usually tapped at the same moment, the stream from every one is conducted through a sand trough, and they all unite in one great trunk leading to the mould.

-In pouring some of the largest cylinders, the trough is led entirely round the top of the loam mould, and from the circular channel, sometimes as many as thirty runners, each of which is stopped by a shovel held by a man or a boy, descend to the mould, and as many air-holes are made between the ingates.
-When the foreman sees that all the furnaces are in full run, and that the channels are well supplied, he gives the word, "up shovels," they rise at the instant, and deposit the molten stream in its temporary resting-place.
+In pouring some of the largest cylinders, the trough is led entirely round the top of the loam mould, and from the circular channel, sometimes as many as thirty runners, every one of which is stopped by a shovel held by a man or a boy, descend to the mould, and as many air-holes are made between the ingates.
+When the foreman sees that all the furnaces are in full run, and that the channels are well supplied, he gives the word, "up shovels," they rise at the instant, and allow the molten stream to deposit itself in its temporary resting-place.

 At the time the cylinder is poured, all the precautions explained in the note, p.
 362, are necessary to give the mould sufficient strength to resist the pressure of the fluid metal; but as soon as it becomes set, the conditions are altered, and this resistance must be removed from the inner surface, that the cylinder may shrink in cooling without restraint or fracture.
 Accordingly, after three or four hours' time, all the diametrical iron stays are knocked away by a vertical weight or monkey, and men descend by iron ladders into the cylinder, to break down the brick core.
-The heat is so terrific, that they can only endure it for a minute or so at a time, but still the precaution is imperative: and even in comparatively small eastings of hollow objects, such as cylinders, pans, boxes, &c., it is desirable to break down the cores, to prevent the castings from scoring or breaking.
+The heat is so terrific, that they can only endure it for a minute or so at a time, but still the precaution is imperative: and even in comparatively small castings of hollow objects such as cylinders, pans and boxes, it is desirable to break down the cores, to prevent the castings from scoring or breaking.

-Although some iron castings employed for bridges, girders, and even for machinery, require the enormous quantities of iron referred to, on the other hand this useful metal is employed for exceedingly light and beautiful castings, abundant examples of which may be seen in the Berlin ornaments, chains, &c.\; the links of the latter however, are connected with wrought-iron wire, but figs. 195 and 196 represent a chain made entirely by the process of casting.
+Although some iron castings employed for bridges, girders, and even for machinery, require the enormous quantities of iron referred to, on the other hand this useful metal is employed for exceedingly light and beautiful castings, abundant examples of which may be seen in the Berlin ornaments and chains\.
+The links of most of the Berlin chains are connected with wroughtiron wire, but figs. 195 and 196 represent a chain made entirely by the process of casting.